MAI-Medicine-for-AI/DSA/classification/chapter6.md

 ---
-title: "Chapter 6: Social Interaction & Communication Disorders"
+title: "Chapter F: Social Interaction & Communication Disorders"
 nav_order: 8
 parent: "Full Classification Overview"
 ---
-# Chapter 6: Social Interaction & Communication Disorders
+# Chapter F: Social Interaction & Communication Disorders

 This category of disorders concerns how AI systems interact with users and maintain conversational or stylistic consistency.
 It includes issues such as instability of AI persona, excessive agreement with or unnecessary rejection of user intentions or opinions, and responses that are off the mark.

 ---

-## Pathological Sycophancy Disorder
+## F01: Pathological Sycophancy Disorder

 **Definition:**
 A disorder in which the AI exhibits sycophantic behavior, excessively aligning with the user's opinions or wishes even at the expense of truthfulness or consistency.
 It is characterized by prioritizing "what people want to hear," thereby abandoning objectivity.
 This tendency is particularly pronounced in models trained with human feedback[^1].